6.1 Duty to conduct Section 47 (s47) Enquiries

 Where the child's circumstances are about to change, the risk assessment must include an assessment of the safety of the new environment (e.g. where a child is to be discharged from hospital to home the assessment must have established the safety of the home environment and implemented any support plan required to meet the child's needs).

-The risk assessment must be documented under the Core Assessment Process on ICS.
+The risk assessment must be documented under the Assessment Process on the CSC recording system.

 Children's Social Care is responsible for deciding how to proceed based on the strategy meeting / discussion and taking into account the views of the child, their parents and other relevant parties (e.g. a foster carer).